 As technologies in microbiology and molecular biology advance, scientists are finding that the trillions of microbes that live in and on our bodies play an important role in health and disease.

 In the intestines, for example, gut bacteria not only help to digest food, their byproducts (metabolites) also improve immune function and strengthen the lining of the gut to better defend against infection.

-- Chemotherapy often accompanies other cancer treatments
+- Chemotherapy often

 - For example, it may be used to make a tumor smaller before surgery or radiation therapy

 - The most common side effect is fatigue.

 Moreover, they showed that the immune response boosted by these bacteria predicted longer progression-free survival in patients with advanced lung and ovarian cancers who were treated with chemo-immunotherapy.

 Dr. Chamaillard says the finding shows it may be possible to improve the design of anticancer treatments, by “either optimizing the use of antibiotics, or implementing supplementation with so-called oncomicrobiotics or their bioactive metabolites, to promote the efficacy of anticancer drugs.”

 As a first step, the team used mouse models to investigate the effects of the two bacteria species separately with chemotherapy.